Educators have lots of free time, right? Let’s go over a few of their responsibilities:

 It doesn’t matter if you teach at a public school in a massive metro school district, or a small homeschool, the need for cybersecurity is higher than ever.
 Not only is more internet-connected technology finding its way into classrooms, criminals are targeting school systems because, frankly, schools are an easy target.
 Their networks are often out of date, exposing them to security vulnerabilities, and faculty members haven’t been provided with the necessary security awareness training to protect themselves.
 Some of this has to do with financial and time constraints (per usual), but a lot of it is also a blatant disregard for a major problem.

-Take, for example, this school district in South Carolina that got hit with ransomware, and ended up paying a $10,000 ransom to decrypt their files.
+Take, for example, this school district in Massachussetts that got hit with ransomware, and ended up paying a $10,000 ransom to decrypt their files.
 The same thing happened to this school, and this school, and all of these schools, and this university.

 But it’s not just ransomware attacks schools need to worry about.
 It’s also protecting personally identifiable information of students.
 There’s a lot of private information stored in school databases like birth certificates, social security numbers, medical information, even fingerprints.
 If proper safeguards are not utilized, cybercriminals will have a field day.

 So as much as we hate to be the bearer of bad news, educators at all levels need to make cyber security a part of their routine.
 Thankfully, security awareness is a function of common sense and doesn’t require a technical background.
 And by following a few simple guidelines, we can keep our education networks out of detention.

 Passwords: Longer is Stronger